 From there we walked alongside Palatine Hill (from the street), turning once we reached Circus Maximus, which today is not much more than a giant grassy field.
 I’ve seen Ben Hur at least a few dozen times, and it’s just so fun to stand at various points and see him charging along with his chariot of Arabian horses.
 We joked people who lived on Palatine Hill could’ve just watched from their homes.

 That evening we had a wine tasting dinner planned with Forno Roscioli.
 This was probably one of the best dinner/tasting events I’ve ever attended.
 It was all in English, but led by two sommeliers (Alessandro & Lindsay).
 There were 30-40 people in the restaurant (all seated at large tables).
 We were sandwiched between some Irish tourists as well as a few folks from the Bay Area.
-The night consisted of us trying 7 or 8 wines, all paired with local dishes/ingredients.
+The night consisted of us trying seven or eight wines, all paired with local dishes/ingredients.
 We started with a trio of mozzarella (some of the best I’ve ever had), moved on to various cured meats, tasty pasta, fancy tiramisu, etc. It was heaven and such a treat to get to talk to so many other travelers as well as the sommeliers (Alessandro let me try some Italian beer as well as some orange Italian wine and a fancy Chardonnay…and Lindsay and I chatted about Zingermans as well as SOMM and how she knows a few of the guys in it).
 What’s even more interesting is that this spot wasn’t open to the public yet (when it is, I bet it’ll be CRAZY busy).
-At the end of the night we had an opportunity to buy some of the wines we drank (we LOVED 2 of them) and even join their wine club (they ship all over the world).
+At the end of the night we had an opportunity to buy some of the wines we drank (we LOVED two of them) and even join their wine club (they ship all over the world).
 If we lived in Rome, I would go here ALL the time and desperately want to be friends with both of them.

 Our third day started a little later, as it was the only day we didn’t have something scheduled to go see in the morning.
 This morning we decided to try out some Italian coffee at Caffe Sant’Eustachio.
 This was a crazy experience.
 First, you enter into a small coffee shop – there are people on the right where you pay and get a ticket.
 You then hand your ticket to folks making your coffee on the left.
 What I didn’t say is that this coffee shop is packed to the gills like it’s Black Friday – it’s absolute mayhem.
 Jim ordered a latte (or a cappuccino) with these little Italian donuts while I ordered a hot chocolate and croissant.
 My hot chocolate was amazing and Jim said his coffee was OK.
 The real star, though, was the Italian croissant.
 It’s similar to a French croissant, but there is a glaze on top that is just amazing (it was also piping hot).
 I’m convinced it’s an apricot glaze, but Jim thinks it’s just a plain sugar glaze.
 Regardless, we ordered two more on our way out.

 From there we decided to finally visit the Vittorio Emanuele Monument or the Alter of the Fatherland.
 This monument was built in tribute to Victor Emanuel II, the first King to rule over a unified Italy.
 In 2005 I was told Americans & Canadians think this looks like a typewriter, a wedding cake, and even teeth.
 I think it’s just a gorgeous monument.
 I took a number of photos of Victor Emanuel II on the horse, as I think it’s fascinating to understand just how large both he and the horse are.
-Victor has a mustache (couldn’t get a good photo of it) and said mustache is 1 meter wide.
+Victor has a mustache (couldn’t get a good photo of it) and it is said the mustache is one meter wide.
 And that horse he’s sitting on?
 It’s so big that a crew of something like 10 people who were working on the building (architects, masons, etc) were able to dine inside of it!
 How wild is that?

 We had passed this monument more than a handful of times since we arrived, and each time I commented to Jim that I had climbed up all the steps back in 2005.
 What I didn’t realize, however, was that in 2006 they opened up the roof to visitors.
 We noticed that while we were in the Forum and decided we’d head over for some views of the city.
 It’s too bad it was such a gray day, but evenso the view of the Forum & Colosseum was amazing.
 While up there we also started to look for other landmarks and were pretty proud of ourselves that we found The Trevi Fountain, Spanish Steps, St. Peter’s Basilica, etc.